jodok/happyswing-dali/README.md

   sudo systemctl start happyswing
 ```

-Now the the service run automatcally when the Raspberry Pi started.
+Now the service runs when the Raspberry Pi started.

 To stop the service run